lukso-network/docs/docs/learn/dapp-developer/standard-detection.md

 ---
-sidebar_label: '👮 LSP Detection'
+sidebar_label: '👮 Standard Detection'
 sidebar_position: 6
 ---

-# LSP Detection
+# Standard Detection

 If you want to ensure that LSP standards are implemented and working correctly before letting your application interact with smart contracts, you can check their supported ERC725 storage keys and interfaces.